2020- 2021 Board of Directors

 Lori is eager to bring her education and experiences to the Board, to help contribute to the success of the Food Bank and is thrilled to be part of the Food Bank family.

-Rob Agnew - Director
+Rob Agnew - Treasurer

 Rob and his family moved to Airdrie in the fall of 2005.
 His family chose Airdrie for a variety of reasons: The city was growing fast, had a high proportion of young people, had a commitment to environmental issues and had a community feel that reminded them of where they came from.